 The "survivor benefit plan," or SBP, lets your beneficiary continue to receive up to 55% of the amount of coverage you elect for his or her lifetime (after you die), adjusted for inflation.
 For your spouse to receive this benefit, you'll generally pay 6.5% of the portion of the monthly pension payout you want your spouse to receive, which is deducted pretax from your retirement pay (it can cost more to make your children your beneficiaries, depending on their age).
-For more information about the costs and eligible beneficiaries, see the Department of Defense Survivor Benefit Plan page at https://militarypay.defense.gov/Benefits/Survivor-Benefit-Program/Overview.
+For more information about the costs and eligible beneficiaries, see the Defense Finance and Accounting Service's Survivor Benefit Plan page at www.dfas.mil/retiredmilitary/provide/sbp.html.

-Note: If you're comparing this benefit with the cost of buying life insurance for your beneficiary, make sure you compare it with a permanent policy-a term policy might expire before you die, leaving your beneficiary with nothing.
-The SBP is almost always the better option.
+Note: If you're comparing this benefit to the cost to buying life insurance for your beneficiary, make sure you compare it to a permanent policy-a term policy might expire before you die, leaving your beneficiary with nothing.
+The SBP almost always comes out ahead.